 Our success depends in large part on our ability to develop or license and protect proprietary products and technologies.
 However, we cannot assure you that patents will be granted on any of our pending or future patent applications.
-We also cannot assure you that the scope of any of our issued patents will be sufficiently broad to offer meaningful protection.
-In addition, our issued patents or patents licensed to us could be successfully challenged, invalidated or circumvented so that our patent rights would not create an by the University of Michigan for certain of its patent rights.
+We also cannot be assured that the scope of any of our issued patents will be sufficiently broad to offer meaningful protection.
+In addition, our issued patents or patents licensed to us could be successfully challenged, invalidated or circumvented so that our patent rights would not create an effective competitive barrier.
+Furthermore, Aastrom relies on licenses granted by the University of Michigan for certain of its patent rights.
 If Aastrom breaches such agreements or otherwise fails to comply with such agreements, or if such agreements expire or are otherwise terminated, Aastrom may lose its rights under the patents held by the University of Michigan.
 Aastrom also relies on trade secrets and unpatentable know-how which it seeks to protect, in part, by confidentiality agreements with its employees, consultants, suppliers and licensees.
 These agreements may be breached, and Aastrom might not have adequate remedies for any breach.
 If this were to occur, or business and competitive position would suffer.